astropy/pyvo/docs/registry/index.rst

 collisions should be very rare.

-Use the ``get_service`` method of :py:class:`pyvo.registry.RegistryResource` to obtain a DAL service object for a particular sort of interface.
+Use the ``get_service`` method of :py:class:`pyvo.registry.regtap.RegistryResource` to obtain a DAL service object for a particular sort of interface.
 To query the fourth match using simple cone search, you would thus say: